rednafi/rednafi.com/content/go/mux_embedded_delegation.md

 ## Mixing the two approaches

 You can also mix both techniques.
 For example, you might use direct delegation for special route handling and then wrap the resulting handler with middleware for logging.
-Here’s how a hybrid solution might look:
+Here's how a hybrid solution might look:

 ```go